Sport in Cuba: Basketball

 Basketball is one of the top sports in Cuba, yet it is not as popular as baseball and boxing.
 The Cuban national basketball team won the bronze medal in basketball at the 1972 Summer Olympics after defeating Italy in their last match.

 Cricket

 Cricket is a relatively small sport in Cuba.
 Castro believed that young people on the island were becoming too Americanized and wanted Cuba to feel more affinity with the Caribbean.
 UK Sport, the body responsible for promoting and supporting sport across Britain, answered a request from Cuba's sports chiefs and provided money for a fact-finding mission which it hoped would lead to a four-year plan to develop Cuban cricket.
+Cricket also has a minor presence in the country because of the diaspora from the cricket-playing islands of the Caribbean.

 Wrestling

-Cuba had the strongest Greco-Roman wrestling team in the Western hemisphere and one of the strongest teams in the world.
+Cuba had the strongest Greco-Roman wrestling team in the Western Hemisphere and one of the strongest teams in the world.
 They claimed the team championship title numerous times at the Pan American Wrestling Championships, Pan American Games, Central American and Caribbean Games.
 The Cuban freestyle wrestling team in its achievements is second only to the United States national team in the Americas.